Last Updated: March 26, 2026

 In the case of pearlscales, biological filtration is best as it allows for a high level of water quality, which keeps them safe from common aliments and stress.

 With a decent filtration system, both your fish’s waste and leftover food will be dealt with.
-This is particularly important because pearlscales are slow eaters and tend to take their time to get to their food.
+This is particularly important because pearlscales are slow eaters and will take their time to get to their food.
 A hang on back filter at minimum are best to use given the high bioload these fish add to an aquarium.

 In fish only fancy goldfish tank, a complete media like biohome is an ideal solution for keeping nitrates down when pairing with a canister.
 Biohome is amazing for high load fish only tanks – such as a large fancy goldfish tank.